awsdocs/aws-lambda-developer-guide/doc_source/java-invocation-options.md

 ### Event Source Mapping for AWS Services<a name="non-streaming-event-source-mapping"></a>

-Except for the stream\-based AWS services \(Amazon Kinesis Streams and DynamoDB streams\), other supported AWS services publish events and can also invoke your Lambda function \(referred to as the *push model*\)\.
+Except for the stream\-based AWS services \(Amazon Kinesis Data Streams and DynamoDB streams\), other supported AWS services publish events and can also invoke your Lambda function \(referred to as the *push model*\)\.
 In the push model, note the following:

 + Event source mappings are maintained within the event source\.
 Relevant API support in the event sources enables you to create and manage event source mappings\.
 For example, Amazon S3 provides the bucket notification configuration API\.
 Using this API, you can configure an event source mapping that identifies the bucket events to publish and the Lambda function to invoke\.